Sign up to our Newsletter

 However, you should only pursue these majors if you already have a knack for the subjects.
 Both programs are rigorous and can be challenging to do well in if you don’t have an interest or skill in the subject.
 In this case, regardless of if your major helps you achieve a high LSAT score, your low GPA will make you a less attractive candidate.

-6. What Is The Most Common Pre-Law Major?
+6. What Is the Most Common Pre-Law Major?

 Political science is one of the most common pre-law majors.